-- Urgently Needed Services - Primary Care Services - Occupational Therapy/Physical Therapy/Speech Therapy - Dermatology Services - Individual sessions for outpatient Mental Health Specialty Services - Individual sessions for outpatient Psychiatry Specialty Services - Opioid treatment program services - Individual sessions for outpatient Substance Abuse Specialty Services
+- Occupational Therapy/Physical Therapy/Speech Therapy - Dermatology Services - Individual sessions for outpatient Mental Health Specialty Services - Individual sessions for outpatient Psychiatry Specialty Services - Opioid treatment program services - Individual sessions for outpatient Substance Abuse Specialty Services

-Services that are covered for you What you must pay when you get these services Telehealth (additional benefits) (continued) • Diabetes Self-Management Training • Dietician Services

-Transportation (Non-Emergency)

-- Up to unlimited one-way trips are covered each year (limited to ground transportation only). - · Transportation services must be requested 3 business days prior to a routine scheduled appointment. - · Trips must be to or from plan-approved locations, including: network providers, medical, diagnostic or therapy facilities, pharmacies, gyms, grocery stores or dental, hearing and vision providers. - Each one-way trip must not exceed 50 miles of driving distance.
+Services that are covered for you What you must pay when you get these services Telehealth (additional benefits) (continued) Diabetes Self- Management Training Dietician Services Transportation (Non-Emergency) Up to unlimited one-way trips are covered each year (limited to ground transportation only).
+Transportation services must be requested 3 business days prior to a routine scheduled appointment.
+Trips must be to or from plan-approved locations, including: network providers, medical, diagnostic or therapy facilities, pharmacies, gyms, grocery stores or dental, hearing and vision providers.
+Each one-way trip must not exceed 50 miles of driving distance.
 Trips over 50 miles require prior authorization.
-A trip is one-way transportation, a round trip would be two trips. - \cdot One companion is allowed per trip (companion must be at least 18 years old). - \cdot On some trips, you may need to share a ride with other transportation clients. - Trips are curb-to-curb service, other levels of service require prior authorization. - Wheelchair-accessible vans are available upon request.
+A trip is one-way transportation, a round trip would be two trips.
+One companion is allowed per trip (companion must be at least 18 years old).
+On some trips, you may need to share a ride with other transportation clients.
+Trips are curb-to-curb service, other levels of service require prior authorization.
+Wheelchair-accessible vans are available upon request.
+There is no coinsurance, copay, or deductible for covered transportation services.
 Drivers do not have medical training.
 In case of emergency, call 911.
+Urgently needed services Urgently needed services are provided to treat a non-emergency, In- and